Welcome to the Anglican Parish of St. John the Baptist, Cobble Hill

 We gather in worship on Sundays at 10AM, with coffee time shared after the service.

-Our worship service is Holy Communion also known as The Lord's Supper, Eucharist or The Mass
+Our worship service is Holy Communion also known as The Lord's Supper, Eucharist or The Mass.

 The fourth Sunday of every month is celebrated with a soup and sandwich lunch held after the 10AM service.